 For long I stopped myself moving away from shared hosting to a WordPress managed hosting, but once I did; I never had to look back.
 Right now ShoutMeLoud is hosted on Kinsta hosting & you can see the performance yourself.

-One major benefit which I have noticed after moving to Kinsta managed WordPress hosting is scalability of the WordPress.
-I have already added custom post types ( Deals) and using EDD for ShoutMeLoud store.
-Even after adding so many features, I haven’t experienced any performance issues so far.
+One major benefit which I have noticed after moving to Kinsta managed WordPress hosting is the scalability of WordPress.

 Tip for shared hosting user:

 If your shared hosting is not giving any issue, stick to them as long as you could.
 Once you start getting hiccups, you should move to one of these above-mentioned quality high traffic website hosting for WordPress sites.